software-students-fall2023/1-specification-exercise-processor/README.md

 - Are there any factors that disrupt your sleep?

-Madeleine: Outside noise, temperature, high screen time, and GAD (generalized anxiety disorder) are the main factors.
+"Outside noise, temperature, high screen time, and GAD (generalized anxiety disorder) are the main factors."

 - Do you have any techniques or habits you practice to help you sleep?

-M: I try to stay off my phone the hour before I go to bed, wear light clothing, or if it's noisy I will put a pillow over my head.
+"I try to stay off my phone the hour before I go to bed, wear light clothing, or if it's noisy I will put a pillow over my head."

 - If there was a mobile app designed to help people sleep better, what features would you want from it?

-M: Different types of white noise, something that locks off your phone so you can't use it before bed, a sleep tracker, and an alarm.
+"Different types of white noise, something that locks off your phone so you can't use it before bed, a sleep tracker, and an alarm."

 - Is there any app you use currently?

-M: No.
+"No."

 - Would you sleep benefit from a sleep tracker or a diary feature in an app?

-M: A sleep tracker would probably be helpful.
+"A sleep tracker would probably be helpful."

 - How about a feature showing sleep statistics?

-M: If it tracked my sleep then yes, that would be helpful.
+"If it tracked my sleep then yes, that would be helpful."

 - How helpful would you find guided sleep meditations or bedtime stories?

-M: Guided meditation is good, bedtime stories stimulate my mind so they are not as helpful.
+"Guided meditation is good, bedtime stories stimulate my mind so they are not as helpful."

 ## Product Vision Statement